 So, jumping lunge, jumping lunge and a squat – that’s one rep.

-I call these “Thighs Killer”, and the name really speaks for themselves.
+I call these “Thighs Killer”, and the name really speaks for the exercise.

 This is one of those exercises that after finishing you’d like to lay down in a fetal position and cry.

 It’s a real leg burner but a seriously changing one for sure.

 Just a couple of reps and your legs will start burning like fire.